 These contain large amounts of mercury.
-You should also limit the amount of tuna your child eats (see page 58).
+You should also limit the amount of tuna your child eats - no more than two portions per week (see page 58).

 Raw shellfish.
 Raw shellfish can increase the risk of food poisoning so it's best not to give this to babies.